Fundraising campaign announced for boy shot at Pleasantville football game

 At a news conference Saturday, officials said they don’t know what led to the shooting but both the alleged shooter and one of the victims — the alleged target — have been charged.

-“Put simply, this was not a Pleasantville problem that happened in Pleasantville,” Pleasantville Police Chief Sean Riggin said.
-“This was a problem that came to us, and while we’ll handle it and we’re well-prepared to resolve the issue and to deal with the ramifications of it.”
+“Put simply, this was not a Pleasantville problem that happened in Pleasantville,” police Chief Sean Riggin said.
+“This was a problem that came to us. ...
+This isn’t something that started here, but it is something that we’re going to finish.”

 — CJ Fairfield